architect-01/mvpw-3327-wakanda-forever/README.md

 # General development flow

+Have three active terminals :

+**cd smart-contracts**

-After making changes to SC .sol files, use the command : **\*cd smart-contracts && brownie run scripts/deploy_all.py --network NETWORK_NAME \*** which deploys all contracts and updates the _website/DeployedContracts_ folder for the backend to use.
+- This is where the SC development, testing and deployment is done.
+After making changes to .sol files, use the command : **\*brownie run scripts/deploy_all.py --network NETWORK_NAME \*** which deploys all contracts and updates the _website/DeployedContracts_ folder for the backend to use.

+**cd website && npm start**

+- Starts the local NodeJS server (backend)

+**cd website/client && npm start**

+- Starts the local ReactJS development environment

 # Some important information